The Gospel of John

 John 7:53–8:11 — The Woman Caught in Adultery

 This passage is not included in the UPDV.
 This is not a departure from the Critical Text — the UBS committee rates its exclusion at Level A (certain).
-The passage is absent from the earliest and most reliable Greek manuscripts and displays vocabulary and style inconsistent with the rest of John's Gospel.
-Its exclusion is one of the least controversial textual decisions in the New Testament.
+The passage is absent from every known Greek manuscript earlier than the eighth century except Codex Bezae, is unmentioned in the entire range of Greek patristic literature of the first nine centuries, and is missing from the earliest representatives of every kind of evidence — Greek manuscripts, versions, and fathers both Greek and Latin.6 Its exclusion is one of the least controversial textual decisions in the New Testament.

 John 7:37–39 — Exclusion